-As we have already discussed that high-fiber diets can help you avoid diseases such as diabetes, heart disease, and colon cancer so try to add peach to your diet, in order to get more fiber.
+As we have already discussed that high-fiber diets can help you avoid diseases such as diabetes, heart disease, and colon cancer so try to add peaches to your diet, in order to get more fiber.

 However, the benefit you will notice the most in the bathroom is that getting adequate fiber can help in preventing constipation.
-Talking about the fiber content in peach, a large peach has 3 grams of fiber in it.
+Talking about the fiber content in peaches, a large peach has 3 grams of fiber in it.